 HANA is a specialist infrastructure support organisation providing services to people from minority ethnic backgrounds.
 It is composed of 50 black and minority ethnic constituted community groups that represent most of the ethnic, cultural and faith diversity of Hull and the Humber region.
 The organisation supports both community groups and individuals, advocating on behalf of their interests, representing them in local and regional networks, and delivering projects funded by public agencies and trusts.

 “We want all local communities to get involved and participate in this great festival that showcases the spirit and talent of Hull.
 For us, Freedom Festival is about creative freedom, with communities coming together to make Hull a vibrant place to live, work and enjoy.
 HANA aims to celebrate all cultures and their contribution to a modern creative city, which is why Freedom Festival is so close to the organisation’s heart.”
 Brigitta Laszlo, HANA

 Hull Amnesty Group is a group member of Amnesty International UK (AIUK) and supports AIUK’s aims, policies and campaigns.
-Since its inception 52 years ago, AIUK‘s main aim is to publicise the plight of those persecuted, imprisoned, tortured or executed because their opinions or religion are unacceptable to their governments.
+Since its inception over 50 years ago, AIUK‘s main aim is to publicise the plight of those persecuted, imprisoned, tortured or executed because their opinions or religion are unacceptable to their governments.
 AIUK works to support these ‘prisoners of conscience’ and end violations of human rights.

 “Our group is very pleased to be an advisor to Freedom Festival Arts Trust as we share a common purpose: supporting struggles for human rights, and acknowledging and celebrating those who have worked and made sacrifices for freedoms.
 We welcome the opportunity to collaborate and share ideas and expertise.”
 Cecile Oxaal, Hull Amnesty Group